Agemonia/Agemoniafaq/index.md

 **Can achievement gems be used to give +1 move to movement gained herbs and potions?** No, achievement gems can only be used to add +1 movement to maneuvers and rethink actions.

+**Can Inspiration Gems be used if they are gained before level 4?** Yes, they can be used at any level, as there are some ways to gain them before reaching level 4 (an event for example).

 <div class="divider"></div>

 ## <a name="page_2" class="page-number">2.0</a> Conditions